cgkrishnanunni/cgkrishnanunni.github.io/_pages/repositories.md

    C++ implementations of basic elements (Quadrilateral element, Plane frame, Plane truss etc) developed as a part of the 'Computational Elasticity' Course by Prof. Mohammed Ameen, NIT Calicut.

-- **Topological derivative approach for deep neural network architecture adaptation (Will be updated soon)**

-   PyTorch implementation of the architecture adaptation strategy developed as a part of my PhD.

 - **[LiLaN: A Linear Latent Network as the Solution Operator for Real-Time Solutions to Stiff Nonlinear Ordinary Differential Equations](https://github.com/colenockolds/LiLaN-Robertson-ODE)**

    Jax implementation of the [Lilan](https://arxiv.org/abs/2501.08423) approach.

 - **A Machine Learning approach for black-box optimization (Will be updated soon)**

    Pytorch implementation of an approach for black-box optimization-an alternative to Bayesian optimization.
-The method uses ideas from topological derivative approach (developed in my PhD) and statistical active learning framework.
+The method uses ideas from the [Topological derivative approach](https://arxiv.org/abs/2502.06885) (developed in my PhD) and statistical active learning framework.

 ## Interesting reads!